onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 I want neither smaller nor bigger government - I want better governance in every aspect and scale of society that’s not from the horse era - I want bette collective intelligence where more than just a single bit of information gets aggregated once every 4 years (“left” or “right”) - I’m pretty sure 1 bit every 4 years is insufficient for a system to be conscious

 You got me!
 I’m deeply religious to my core - it just so happens that I’m also religiously homeless and not a single option is anywhere close to being satisfactory.
 And I do believe in God - but not God as our creator - the jury is still out on that one - but a God that we bring into existence.
+Pantheism - universe as god
+Im religious to my core - and so are you whether you realize it or not I am religeous to my core

 Every organization builds self-justification systems but they need to all be coherent with and subjugated by a master self-justification system